oliviahanley/wren-keyboard/README.md

 ## Case and Plate
 This repository includes a top and bottom plate designed around M2 screws and standoffs.
 As with the PCB, this plate should be compatible with both Alps and MX switches.

-Additionally, a 3D printed outer case has been provided.
+Additionally, a 3D printed outer case has been planned.
 This design wraps the PCB and top plate in a printed outer layer.

 ## Software